Charleston Wrongful Death Attorneys

 - Punitive damages in extreme cases (DUI accidents, assault, etc.)

 Pursuing a wrongful death claim can be challenging and bring emotional obstacles for mourning family members and loved ones.
 The good news is that Pierce, Sloan, Kennedy & Early LLC is here to ensure you don’t navigate this time on your own.
 When you retain the representation of our wrongful death attorneys in Charleston, you can rest easy knowing we have your best interests in mind.
-In fact, we don’t charge a single legal fee until and unless we win your case, giving you further peace of mind and assurance.
+In fact, we don’t charge a single legal fee until and unless we win your claim, giving you further peace of mind and assurance.

 Ready to pursue justice for your loved one?
 Contact our firm at (843) 968-0886 today to set up a free consultation.